kekker/demo/content/docs/scenarios/purchase-order.md

 }
 ```

-## 6. At PrivEth-1 node change the Deal status to Ordered
+## 6. At Buyer node change the Deal status to Ordered

 Use `POST`-method call `/api/deals/setstatus`.
 The JSON specification of the new transaction status is indicated as the request data.
 In our case: